Adrianchin/AWS_SSA-03/README.md

 #### AppSync
 - Manages data access from one or more sources or microservices with a single network request
+- A serverless GraphQL and Pub/Sub API service that simplifies building modern web and mobile applications
+  - To use the AWS ApppSync API, two endpoints are provisioned
+    1) AWS AppSync GraphQL endpoint - used for GraphQL queries
+    2) AWS AppSync real-time Endpoint - Used for real-time APIs
 - Unified API
+- GraphQL
+  - A SQL Query language (and structure) that allows you to specify exactly what data you need returned

 #### Amazon EKS Anywhere
 - K8s service in Amazon that allows customers to create and operate K8s clusters on customer managed infrastructure

+#### K8 Authenticator
+- Amazon EKS uses IAM to provide authentication to your K8s cluster, but still relies on native K8s Role Based Access Control for authorization
+  - IAM is only used for authentication of calid IAM entities.
+All permissions for interacting with Amazon EKS clusters K8s APIs are managed through the native RBAC system
+  - Access to a cluster using AWS IAM entities is enabled by AWS IAM Authenticator for Kubernetes (runs on Amazon EKS control plane)

 #### Secrets Manager vs Parameter Store
 - Secrets manager costs money, Parameter store is free